okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 ### Recovery Factor Profile Feature Object

-The recovery feature is available for all Factor Profiles.
+The Recovery Feature is available for all Factor Profiles.
 It controls the settings that govern how a user can recover their Factor if they lose access to it.

 #### Recovery Factor Profile Feature Properties